zulip/zulip/docs/tutorials/new-feature-tutorial.md

 ### Update the front end

-After completing the process of adding a new feature on the back end, you should make the required front end changes: in this case, a checkbox needs to be added to the admin page (and its value added to the data sent back to server when a realm is updated) and the change event needs to be
+After completing the process of adding a new feature on the backend, you should make the required front end changes: in this case, a checkbox needs to be added to the admin page (and its value added to the data sent back to server when a realm is updated) and the change event needs to be